factn/reality-reliability/model_summary.md

 - *agent model*
 - *measurement model*

 A **world model** is domain specific and describes how claims made at one index relate to claims made at another index.
 For example, if  weather gauge measurements are indexed by <latitude, longitude, time> a simple world model might note that nearby measurements tend to be similar.
 A more complex world model might take into account weather patterns and their tendency to move across space and time in various ways.
 Whether complex or simple, the world model can be used to spot measurements at one gauge that are inconsistent with the bulk of data from other 'nearby' gauges.
-These inconsistent measurements are said to be 'suprising'.
+These inconsistent measurements are said to be 'surprising'.

 An **agent model** describes how the claims made by one agent relate to claims made by other agents.